 What if you took advantage of the lesser known features of the card, like lost luggage reimbursement, baggage delay insurance, or others?
 While it is not something you plan on, it is a way to easily “cover” the annual fee many times over.

-Example #2 – America Express Platinum Card ($550 Annual Fee)
+Example #2 – The Platinum Card from American Express ($550 Annual Fee)

 The equation gets trickier when the stakes are higher.
 Taking a look at The Platinum Card® from American Express, a $550 annual fee seems daunting to rationalize.